anacarol91/geolocation-app/README.md

 ```

-This will run  series of unit tests to check input validation.
+This will run  series of unit tests to check domain input validation.

 ## JS libraries